Client Portals for ECM platforms

 EATEL, a telecommunications company, modernized its customer experience by developing a self-service portal for its customers.
 With self-service, the company reduced the call volume by 30%.

-Blue Diamond, a grower and manufacturer of almond products, offers a chatbot on its website that allows customers to select topics based on the products they are interested in.
+Blue Diamond, a grower, and manufacturer of almond products, offers a chatbot on its website that allows customers to select topics based on the products they are interested in.
 This allows Blue Diamond to provide direct answers in chat, instead of redirecting customers to a page.

 In the insurance industry, self-service can be used to help policyholders file claims more efficiently.
 West Bend Mutual Insurance not only allows members to manage claims online through self-service but also video payment information and ID cards through its member portal.
 This easy access to information helps reduce costs and help desk calls.
 The Excellus insurance company offers a personalized dashboard to each of its policyholders with its self-service portal.